HQarroum/awesome-iot/README.md

 ### Articles

+- [A Simple Explanation Of 'The Internet Of Things' (Forbes)](http://www.forbes.com/sites/jacobmorgan/2014/05/13/simple-explanation-internet-things-that-anyone-can-understand/) - This article attemps to give an answer to what exactly is the “Internet of things” and what impact it is going to have on us.
+- [IoT security.
+Is there an app for that ?](http://embedded-computing.com/21517-iot-security-is-there-an-app-for-that/) - The Internet of Things World conference investigates IoT application development, security, and business models.

 ### Papers

+- [A Reference Architecture for the Internet of Things]() - This white paper introduces a Reference Architecture for the Internet of Things (IoT): this includes the devices as well as the server-side and cloud architecture required to interact with and manage the devices.
+- [Developing solutions for the Internet of Things](https://www-ssl.intel.com/content/dam/www/public/us/en/documents/white-papers/developing-solutions-for-iot.pdf) - Intel's vision in enabling secure and seamless solutions for the Internet of Things (IoT).
 - [Evaluation of indoor positioning based on Bluetooth Smart technology](http://publications.lib.chalmers.se/records/fulltext/199826/199826.pdf) - Master of Science Thesis in the Programme Computer Systems and Networks.
-- [Developing solutions for the Internet of Things](https://www-ssl.intel.com/content/dam/www/public/us/en/documents/white-papers/developing-solutions-for-iot.pdf) - Intel's vision in enabling secure and seamless solutions for the Internet of Things (IoT).
+- [Realizing the Potential of the Internet of Things](https://www.tiaonline.org/sites/default/files/pages/TIA-White-Paper-Realizing_the_Potential_of_the_Internet_of_Things.pdf) - A white paper from the Telecommunications Industry Association (TIA) written in the form of a set of recommendations to policy maker on leveraging and realizing the potential of the Internet of Things market.
-- [A Reference Architecture for the Internet of Things]() - This white paper introduces a Reference Architecture for the Internet of Things (IoT): this includes the devices as well as the server-side and cloud architecture required to interact with and manage the devices.
 - [The Internet of Things: Evolution or Revolution ?](https://www.aig.com/Chartis/internet/US/en/AIG%20White%20Paper%20-%20IoT%20English%20DIGITAL_tcm3171-677828.pdf) - This white paper compares the current Internet of Things market rise to other industrial revolutions, the challenges it introduces, as well as its consequences on our daily lives.
-- [Realizing the Potential of the Internet of Things](https://www.tiaonline.org/sites/default/files/pages/TIA-White-Paper-Realizing_the_Potential_of_the_Internet_of_Things.pdf) - A white paper from the Telecommunications Industry Association (TIA) written in the form of a set of recommendations to policy maker on leveraging and realizing the potential of the Internet of Things market.

 ## License